 Take a New Angle on Brushing

-Brushing your teeth when you have braces will take a little longer than normal brushing because there are a few extra surfaces to cover.
-Taking the time to brush from all angles, however, is worth it.
+Brushing your teeth when you have braces will take a little longer than routine brushing because there are a few extra surfaces to cover.
+Taking the time to clean from all angles, however, is worth it.

 Tip your toothbrush bristles into the gum line at the base of your teeth.
 Brush this way along all of your teeth, inside and outside, upper and lower.
 This clears the plaque away from your gums.